Katni

 Katni officially Murwara is a city on the banks of the Katni River in Madhya Pradesh, India.
 It is the administrative headquarters of Katni District.
+It is famous for its limestone and cement factories often referred as "City of Lime".
 It is in the Mahakoshal region of central India.
 The city is 90 km from the divisional headquarters of the region, Jabalpur.